Download this survivors checklist today. > Immediate Steps After a Loved One Dies

-- Order certified copies of death certificates (minimum of six) from funeral director.
+- Order certified copies of death certificates (minimum of six) from the funeral director.

 - Begin investigating social security benefits, union death benefits, veteran’s burial allowance, benefits of any fraternal or other organizations.

-- Advise personal representative (executor) of estate, if known.
+- Advise personal representative (executor) of an estate, if known.

 - Have Post Office hold or re-direct mail.

 - Cancel or re-direct newspapers, subscriptions, and other home deliveries.

 - Arrange for any perishable food, plants, disposables.

 - Contact banks to verify the status of checking, savings, and safety deposit box.

 - Notify anyone who had powers of attorney that their powers are terminated upon the death.

 - Do NOT pay any debts of the decedent or change title to assets or names on accounts until you have reviewed matters with an attorney to ensure no adverse tax consequences or loss of elections!